French Montana: 2012–2016: Signing to Bad Boy and MMG

-Having received offers from several labels, including Jay-Z's Roc Nation and Kanye's GOOD Music; on December 6 on BET, French Montana publicly announced signing with Bad Boy Records, an imprint of Interscope Records.
-In a subsequent interview with Billboard magazine, French revealed that had he not signed with Bad Boy that MMG would be his next choice.
-However, on January 4, 2012, while in the studio with Rick Ross, the two announced French's new signing to a joint-venture between Bad Boy Records and Maybach Music Group, making him a part of both labels.
+Having received offers from several labels, including Jay-Z's Roc Nation and Kanye's GOOD Music; on December 6 on BET, Kharbouch publicly announced signing with Bad Boy Records, an imprint of Interscope Records.
+In a subsequent interview with Billboard magazine, Kharbouch revealed that had he not signed with Bad Boy that MMG would be his next choice.
+However, on January 4, 2012, while in the studio with Rick Ross, the two announced Kharbouch's new signing to a joint-venture between Bad Boy Records and Maybach Music Group, making him a part of both labels.
 Both Ross and Diddy would be executive producing his debut studio album.

 "Stay Schemin" and "Pop That"

 On January 6, the two dropped Ross' track "Stay Schemin" with rapper Drake.
-Notable for its memorable French and Ross "hook", the track became one of the biggest hits that year, oft-talked about for its Drake verse believed to be a "diss" towards rapper Common at the time.
-French Montana was featured on XXL's Freshman Class of 2012 alongside Future, Kid Ink, Danny Brown, Macklemore, Don Trip, Hopsin, Iggy Azalea, Roscoe Dash, and Bad Boy labelmate MGK.
-French later revealed to host Sway Calloway on MTV's RapFix Live in August 2012 that he almost turned down the cover opportunity feeling he deserved it a year or two prior.
+Notable for its memorable Kharbouch and Ross "hook", the track became one of the biggest hits that year, oft-talked about for its Drake verse believed to be a "diss" towards rapper Common at the time.
+Kharbouch was featured on XXL's Freshman Class of 2012 alongside Future, Kid Ink, Danny Brown, Macklemore, Don Trip, Hopsin, Iggy Azalea, Roscoe Dash, and Bad Boy labelmate MGK.
+Kharbouch later revealed to host Sway Calloway on MTV's RapFix Live in August 2012 that he almost turned down the cover opportunity feeling he deserved it a year or two prior.

-French's first single from the upcoming album, "Pop That" was released on June 15, featuring Ross, Drake and Lil Wayne.
+Kharbouch's first single from the upcoming album, "Pop That" was released on June 15, featuring Ross, Drake and Lil Wayne.
 The song would be one of the biggest hits that year, and a still-popular club and summer anthem since.
-It is French's most successful commercial single, having been certified "platinum" by the RIAA, and peaking at No. 2 on Billboard's Hot R&B and Rap charts and No. 36 on the Hot 100.
-While initially expected for a release in July 2012, French's album went through several pushbacks until its finalized release date of May 21, 2013.
+It is Kharbouch's most successful commercial single, having been certified "platinum" by the RIAA, and peaking at No. 2 on Billboard's Hot R&B and Rap charts and No. 36 on the Hot 100.
+While initially expected for a release in July 2012, Kharbouch's album went through several pushbacks until its finalized release date of May 21, 2013.
 The date which happened to coincide with the birthdays of Max B and famous label mate Notorious B.I.G.
-In the meantime, French had released his fifteenth mixtape Coke Boys 3 on April 13, 2012, which included collaborations with fellow Coke Boys Chinx Drugz and Cheeze, alongside the likes of Ross, Akon, Kevin Gates and Wale.
+In the meantime, Kharbouch had released his fifteenth mixtape Coke Boys 3 on April 13, 2012, which included collaborations with fellow Coke Boys Chinx Drugz and Cheeze, alongside the likes of Ross, Akon, Kevin Gates and Wale.
 Notable tracks among others include, a rare collaboration between French, Chinx and Stack Bundles on "Tap That", and "Headquarters" featuring Red Café and Chinx, the music video for which premiered on July 21.